open-component-model/ocm/docs/ocm/model.md

     the local artefact set by describing a [reference](#references) to this component version.

-Those artefact composing elements all feature a common [set of attributes](#composing-the-artefact-set), which are used to uniquely identify the elements in the context of their component descriptor and provide a possibility to formally enrich the information attached to an element.
+Those artefact composing elements all feature a common [set of attributes](#composing-the-artefact-set), which are used to uniquely identify the elements in the context of their component descriptor.
+Additionally, they provide a possibility to formally enrich the information attached to an element by using an arbitrary number of appropriately named labels without the need for explicit dedicated model attributes (for example, attaching hints for the triage of identified vulnerabilities for this artefact).

 It describes:
 - a history of [Repository Contexts](#repository-contexts) describing